Loved Me Back to Life (song)

-"Loved Me Back to Life" is a song by Canadian singer Celine Dion.
-It was released on 3 September 2013 by Columbia Records as the first single from her eleventh English-language studio album of the same name (2013).
-The song was co-written by Sia, Hasham "Sham" Hussain and Denarius "Motesart" Motes, and produced by Sham and Motesart.
-The official live music video was uploaded on Vevo on 18 September 2013.
-"Loved Me Back to Life" received critical acclaim and became a top forty hit in various countries, including number fourteen in the United Kingdom, number seventeen in South Korea, number twenty-five in Switzerland and Belgium, number twenty-six in Canada, number twenty-nine in Ireland, number thirty-two in France and number thirty-eight in Germany and Austria.
+"Loved Me Back to Life" is a song recorded by Canadian singer Celine Dion.
+Issued on 3 September 2013 by Columbia Records, it served as the lead single from her eleventh English-language studio album of the same name, Loved Me Back to Life (2013).
+Written by Sia, Hasham "Sham" Hussain and Denarius "Motesart" Motes, and produced by Hussain and Motes, the track was supported by an official live performance video, which premiered on Vevo on 18 September 2013.
+"Loved Me Back to Life" drew favorable critical notices and became a top‑40 hit in several territories, peaking at number 14 in the United Kingdom, number 17 in South Korea, number 25 in Switzerland and Belgium, number 26 in Canada, number 29 in Ireland, number 32 in France, and number 38 in Germany and Austria.

 Composition and release

-"Loved Me Back to Life" is a power ballad sung in a minor key, backed by a chorus that features a dubstep beat drop.
-It was co-written by Sia who, among many achievements, provided vocals for David Guetta's "Titanium" and wrote the lyrics and melody for Rihanna's "Diamonds".
-The production duties were handled by Hasham "Sham" Hussain and Denarius "Motesart" Motes, who are also responsible for "Is Anybody Out There?" by K'naan and Nelly Furtado.
-"Loved Me Back to Life" premiered on the radio on 3 September 2013 and was released as a digital download on the same day.
-The official audio for the single was then released onto Dion's Vevo channel.
-The song was sent to adult contemporary radio stations in the United States on 9 September 2013 and "Loved Me Back to Life" (BBC Radio 2 Mix) premiered on BBC Radio 2 in the United Kingdom on 28 September 2013.
-The making of "Loved Me Back to Life" was released on Vevo on 24 September 2013.
-The dance remixes were done by David Morales, Dave Audé and Jump Smokers, and were officially released in October 2013.
+"Loved Me Back to Life" is a power ballad set in a minor key, with its chorus built around a dubstep-influenced drop.
+The song was written by Sia, who had previously provided vocals for David Guetta's "Titanium" and composed the lyrics and melody for Rihanna's "Diamonds".
+The production was handled by Hasham "Sham" Hussain and Denarius "Motesart" Motes, whose credits also include "Is Anybody Out There?" by K'naan and Nelly Furtado.
+"Loved Me Back to Life" premiered on radio on 3 September 2013 and was issued as a digital download on the same day.
+The official audio was subsequently uploaded to Dion's Vevo channel.
+In the United States, the track was serviced to adult contemporary radio stations on 9 September 2013, while in the United Kingdom the BBC Radio 2 Mix premiered on BBC Radio 2 on 28 September 2013.
+A brief making‑of feature was released on Vevo on 24 September 2013, followed in October 2013 by dance remixes from Dave Audé, David Morales, and Jump Smokers.